Michele Kang: Sports ownership

+Kang has been called "the first tycoon of women's football" as she owns multiple football clubs in US, England and France.
+BBC described her as "leading a football revolution."

 Washington Spirit

 Background

 Kang had little knowledge of football before she entered into club ownership.
 She had played football and volleyball in her college days, but tennis became her favorite sport.
 She did not know anything about football clubs, the business, or the players, as she remarked: "I didn't even know who [Lionel] Messi was."
 In 2019, the United States women's national soccer team won the FIFA Women's World Cup.
 Kang attended the formal celebration on Capitol Hill; it was only then and there that she came to learn the nature of women's football and the existence of the football club, the Washington Spirit.
 She was invited to the celebration by Tom Daschle, a board member at Cognosante and former Democratic senator.
 Daschle introduced her to Steve Baldwin, the managing owner of the Washington Spirit.
 Baldwin immediately won her over to join the club ownership group.
 Kang later said "When I met the team after the World Cup, I knew I wanted to help lead this club.
 I believe it is essential for successful women to take the lead in advancing other women, and I look forward to doing so for the women of the Washington Spirit."